smarteditors/slate/source/includes/tasks/_show.md

 }
 ```

-This endpoint retrieves a specific task
+This endpoint retrieves a specific Task

 ### HTTP Request